kaband/PSMame-Screensaver/README.md

 # PSMame-Screensaver
 This is a screensaver which uses MAME to run roms in an attract mode fashion.
 A rom is selected at random, mame executes the rom and plays it for a set runtime.
 Once the runtime is reached, mame exits and repeat!

 PSMame-Screensaver is written in Powershell and then compiled to an .exe (.scr) with a powershell wrapper.
 It was written to run on my home MAME cabinet.
+I initially wrote it 3 years ago and wanted to share.
+I cleaned it up, created a configuration exe and put it here on github.
+Why use powershell?
+Why not use it!
+Mame does all the heavy lifting and the script is lightweight.
+I wanted something straight forward and easy to understand.
+I felt Powershell was a good candidate for my needs.

 **Prerequisites**
 * .NET Framework 4.5.2 (or higher) - https://www.microsoft.com/en-us/download/details.aspx?id=42643